Get personal service, advice & recommendations from Deanna, Becky, Tony or Steve: 1-888-407-3854 or 507-214-3854

 A. No, they used to be fully refundable, but now many have a non-refundable fee and you get the rest of the money back if you cancel the ticket.
 In this case, you are just obligated to insure the non-refundable fee.
 See Steve’s blog post “How Do I Insure Business Class Airline Tickets?” for a more detailed discussion.

-Here’s what are typically not prepaid, nor non-refundable trip costs:
+Here’s what are typically not prepaid, non-refundable trip costs:

 • The cost of meals